 What Is Underwriting?

-Underwriting is simply the process of reviewing and analyzing a specific risk before undertaking that risk.
-Anything can go through underwriting – a mortgage application, auto loans, investment accounts, and, of course, insurance.
+Underwriting is simply the process of reviewing and analyzing a specific risk before insuring or undertaking that risk.
+Any type of insurance goes through underwriting – a mortgage application, auto loans, investment accounts, and, of course, insurance.
 The underwriter – the person skilled in analyzing the risk – reviews your situation.
-Specific to disability insurance underwriting, the underwriter will review:
+Specific to disability insurance underwriting, the underwriter will review your:

-The risk, of course, with disability insurance underwriting, is the risk of disability.
+The risk, of course, that underwriters measure and analyze, is the risk of a disability happening to you

-We discuss each of the above next.
-First, though, in our opinion, disability insurance underwriting is more stringent than other types of personal insurance, including life insurance and health insurance?
+In our opinion, disability insurance underwriting is more stringent than other types of personal insurance, including life insurance and health insurance.
 Why?
-The underwriter and the carrier are insuring three things:
+The underwriter and the carrier are insuring two things: